This Fact Sheet is not relevant in your jurisdiction

 Help towards your rent - changes for private tenants

 If you rent privately, the maximum amount of help that you can get for your rent through Housing Benefit or Universal Credit depends on several factors, such as the Local Housing Allowance (LHA) rate for the area you live in and the type of accommodation that you need.
-LHA rates have been increased across the UK.
 To find the rate that applies to your area, go to the Directgov website.

-To find out more about how these changes may help you, please visit Turn2us.
+To find out more about how the LHA rate affects you, visit visit Turn2us.
 They have a benefit calculator to help you find out if and how much you may be able to claim.

 Coronavirus and redundancy